sparkfunX/Satellite_Transceiver_Function_Board__Swarm_M138/docs/hardware_assembly.md

 The M138 modem requires two antennas: one for **VHF** (to communicate with the Swarm satellites) and a separate one for **GPS** (GNSS, for satellite location).
 Both are connected via u.FL.

-Good ahead and attach both antenna connections.
+Go ahead and attach both antenna connections.
 For your MicroMod project, you may find it useful to use u.FL-to-SMA adapter cables.
 SMA connectors are much more robust than u.FL and can be mounted on your project enclosure ("bulkhead" connections).

 !!! note